decoit/Visa-Topologie-Editor/README.md

 After compiling and packaging using `ant` change directory to the location you copied the `dist` contents to and run `./install.sh`.
 This will install the symbolic link `/usr/bin/visabackend` to allow starting the backend by just typing `visabackend` on the console.
 This step is optional if you want to run the startup script directly.

+To create JavaDoc from the source files run `ant javadoc`.
+The documentation will be located in the `doc/` directory.

 ### Usage
 *This section is under construction*